run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * When setting-up the cluster, do **not** install the NVIDIA device plug-in (we want the NVIDIA GPU Operator to install it instead).
     * When using the [eksctl](https://eksctl.io/) tool to create a cluster, use the flag `--install-nvidia-plugin=false` to disable the installation.

     For GPU nodes, EKS uses an AMI which already contains the NVIDIA drivers.
-As such, you must use the GPU Operator flags: `--set driver.enabled=false.ticated`
+As such, you must use the GPU Operator flags: `--set driver.enabled=false`

 ???
 "Google Kubernetes Engine (GKE)"